 Please consider carefully as we are unable to offer refunds for course cancellations after enrolment by four people.

-NOTE: Deadline for enrolling is:
+NOTE: Deadline for enrolling and paying is:

 "Thanks Michael for a great course over the last fortnight.
 I thought the course design and structure was excellent and exceeded my expectations.